SAMeh-ZAGhloul/Livensess_Detection_New/README.md

 The application includes several security enhancements:

 1. **HTTPS Support**
-   - Automatically generates self-signed SSL certificates if not present
+   - Automatically generates self-signed SSL certificates in the `cert/` directory if not present
    - Serves all content over HTTPS for secure communication
    - Protects webcam data during transmission